Food and Nutrition

 Why Nutrition Matters

-The Food and Nutrition Program at The Center for Black Health & Equity addresses food insecurity, a core influencer on African American health.
-Ongoing efforts in this work include:
+The Food and Nutrition Program at The Center for Black Health & Equity (The Center) addresses the interconnected areas of nutrition and health across the lifespan.

 Cut The Salt, Keep The Flavor